TITLE 77: PUBLIC HEALTH

 SUBCHAPTER f: EMERGENCY SERVICES AND HIGHWAY SAFETY

-SECTION 515.360 APPROVAL OF ADDITIONAL DRUGS AND EQUIPMENT
+SECTION 515.360 APPROVAL OF ADDITIONAL PILOT PROGRAMS, MEDICATIONS, AND EQUIPMENT

-Section 515.360 Approval of Additional Drugs and Equipment
+Section 515.360 Approval of Additional Pilot Programs, Medications, and Equipment

-a) All drugs and equipment, other than those covered by the national EMS education standards, as modified by the Department, for each level of licensure, must be approved by the Department in accordance with subsections (b), (c) and (d) before being used in a System.
+a) All pilot programs, medications, and equipment, other than those covered by the national EMS education standards, as modified by the Department, for each level of licensure, must be approved by the Department in accordance with subsections (b), (c) and (d) before being used in a System.

-b) To apply for approval to add drugs and/or equipment, the EMS MD shall submit to the Department documentation covering the following:
+b) To apply for approval for a pilot program or to add medications and/or equipment, the EMS MD shall submit to the Department documentation covering the following:

 1) The education program for all additional psychomotor skills and the number of continuing education hours;

-2) A curriculum for each additional drug, psychomotor skill, equipment or device, which includes at least the following (as applicable):
+2) A curriculum for the pilot program or each additional medications, psychomotor skill, equipment or device, which includes at least the following (as applicable):

 A) Objectives;